1995parham/elievim/README.md

   Simply use the key combination `gc` while your selection is active.
   This will efficiently comment out all the lines within your chosen block.

+- I am using [`oversser.nvim`](https://github.com/stevearc/overseer.nvim) to run commands in the background, these commands includes `npm run dev`, `npm start`, `just start`, etc.

+- This configuration leverages the power of [`oversser.nvim`](https://github.com/stevearc/overseer.nvim) to seamlessly run background commands directly within Neovim.
+This eliminates the need to switch windows or terminals, keeping you focused on your coding flow.
+  Overseer allows you to execute common development commands like `npm run dev`, `npm start`, and `just start` in the background.
+This means you can initiate development servers, linters, or other long-running processes without interrupting your work in Neovim.
+  Activate Overseer with a simple keyboard shortcut: `spc + r + r`.
+  This brings up the Overseer interface where you can choose the command you want to run in the background.
+  Overseer takes care of the execution, freeing you to focus on your code.

 ### Golang

 - I love the `FillStruct` feature included in this configuration!